KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 {% note(kind="example", title="Summary") %}
    **Intro**
-   Some bearded man on an internet streaming platform talked about the nice things that Rust offered, that went beyond the for me irrelevant buzzwords like "safety" or "correctness".
+   Some bearded man on an internet streaming platform talked about the nice things that Rust offered, that went beyond for me irrelevant buzzwords like "safety" or "correctness".
 While I started to really appreciate them after using Rust for a while, enums with pattern matching, iterator-fu, the lack of null, the amazing tools and tons of quality of life features are what actually convinced me to take a closer look into the language.
 As a result, I pushed my plans of taking a year off work to make video games back for a bit over a year to learn this language.
 \